logo SUM

 ORCID – Open Resercher and Contributor ID

-ORCID is an international system for identifying authors of scientific and scholarly work, regardless of discipline or affiliation.
-It solves the problem of duplicate author names, different spellings of the author's name, and clarifies the identity of people who have changed their name or affiliation.
-To learn more about the ORCID identifier, download PDF or watch this presentation (by Krzysztof Gościniak).
+ORCID is an international system for identifying authors of scientific and scholarly work, regardless of scientific discipline or affiliation.
+It solves the problem of duplicate author names, different spellings of the author's name, and clarifies the identity of individuals who have changed their name or affiliation.
+To learn more about the ORCID identifier, download the PDF or see the this presentation (by Krzysztof Gościniak).

 Please, note!
 For those who have not already set up their profile on www.orcid.org, please watch the instruction videos and generate your ORCID number individually.